Punktum-dk/epp-service-specification/README.md

 The match has to be exact in order for the command to return an existing user-id / handle.

-Since created users might be selected for ID-control and ID-control can alter the data an `[contact info](#info-contact)`, can be useful to validate customer data.
+Since created users might be selected for ID-control and ID-control can alter the data an [contact info](#info-contact), can be useful to validate customer data.
 Prior to attempted match.

 Diagram for contact creation [:eye_speech_bubble:][epp_create_contact]